Teaching - Training

 Straus Institute, Pepperdine School of Law, Malibu

-Additionally, Baltimore, Maryland (three presentations) and Vermont Law School (two presentations)
+Additionally, Baltimore, Maryland (three presentations), Nashville, Tennessee (two presentations) and Vermont Law School (two presentations)

 Presented by Hon.
 Irwin Joseph (ret) and Dr. Don Saposnek